 This picture was taken in the 1940s, but the children’s winter activities are timeless.
 Left to right are Delia Sales (Jubrey), Ethel Scott (Smith), Patty Sales (Narcisse), and Nancy Scott (Craig), playing probably near the Sales house on Williams Street against a backdrop of tobacco sheds.
 WHS collections 2009.32.11, gift of Delia Jubrey.

 Katherine Barker Drake took this photo of a friend around the turn of the 20th century.
 If anyone has any idea who this well-armed combatant is (or who the people in the Hayden pond image are), we’d love it if you let us know!
 WHS collections 2008.5.2.14.

-We don’t know any of these folks’ names, but according to the label on the back, the date was February 2, 1919, and the pond they’re skating and sledding (and falling?) on was located near “Hayden’s old salt house,” which probably means it was somewhere in Hayden Station.
+We don’t know any of these folks’ names, but according to the label on the back, the date was February 2, 1919, and the pond they’re skating and sledding (and falling?) on was located near “Hayden’s old salt house,” which was one of the outbuildings at the old Hayden homestead on the corner of Hayden Station Road (then called Pink St.) and Center Street.
 WHS collections 2017.4.254.